And should you switch your baby???

 If your baby has a cow’s milk allergy – goat milk formula will NOT help you.

 If you are dealing with more general discomfort that seems to be stemming from digestive issues – maybe all those differences in how goat milk is digested will help your baby feel better after eating.
-Ask your doc.
+Ask your doc before switching.

 What is the BEST Goat Milk Formula out there?

 Come on – you know I’m not going to just drop a single brand and say it’s the best.
 That would be way too easy.
-There are 3 great options available and they each have special characteristics that would be helpful for specific babies.
+There are seceral options available and they each have special characteristics that would be helpful for specific babies.

 But the BAD NEWS first:

 There are NO US INFANT GOAT MILK FORMULAS on the market.
 That makes me 55% exasperated and 55% infuriated (yes, I know that adds up to more than 100%.
 I am a very emotional person!).
 Sooooo ….
-If you want to use a goat milk formula, you and your pediatrician have to be willing to use non-conventional options.
+If you want to use a goat milk formula, you and your pediatrician have to be willing to use non-conventional options that include certain risks.
 Your choices are a US toddler formula (Kabrita) or a European infant formula (Nanny Care and Holle).

 And if you decide to go with one of the European brands, you MUST be sure that you are getting it from a reputable source that can ensure you that the formula has been stored appropriately.
-I like Bottles and Burps, and My Organic Company, but there are other US suppliers that have good import practices.
 Just do your research.
 And lastly, when choosing any European formula, there is always a risk that you will face a shortage at some point, so weigh your options.
 (And if you want to nerd out on other regulatory differences between US vs European formulas, I break those all down for you here).

 Then – make your choice based on the ingredients.
-Kabrita vs Holle vs Nanny Care each have some special characteristics that make them pretty cool.
+Kabrita vs Holle vs Nanny Care each have some different characteristics that set them apart from each other.
 Here is a summary of the differences in the major ingredients for quick reference.

 Brand | Whey to Casein | Carbohydrate | Fat | Non-Required Extras |